Art buyers guide to selecting fine art photography by Lisa Blount Photography. Wall decor for any space. Sized for your wall.

 Start by asking: How do I want this space to feel?
 Calm and grounding?
 Bold and energizing?
 Art sets the emotional tone.
 My collections are built around feeling—whether it’s the vibrant energy of a blooming succulent or the quiet majesty of a mountain range.

-Tip: For soothing, meditative spaces, explore Shades of Calm.
-For drama and strength, visit the Landmarks Collection.
+Design Tip: For soothing, meditative spaces, explore Shades of Calm.
+For drama and strength, browse the Landmarks Collection.

 Grand Hotel and Fountain Mackinac Island wall art by Lisa Blount Photography